jjkimball/doUtils/docs/proj-readme.rst

 not (yet?) set up as a simple-to-install module.

 You can copy the doUtils folder somewhere on your system, and put that containing folder on your PYTHONPATH environment variable.
-Pipfile lists the prerequisite packages.
+The prerequisite packages are in requirements.txt.

+Note that you'll need a Digital Ocean API key -- see https://www.digitalocean.com/help/api/.

 To generate the docs, do::